1220846/sem5pi-24-25-3ddg20/docs/sprint-a/us-5.1.7/readme.md

-# US 5.1.3 - Register a patient in the healthcare application
+# US 5.1.7 - Log in to the healthcare system using my external IAM credentials

 ## 1. Context